Tokyo strawberry picking

 Once everyone is satisfied, take photos while you're relaxed.
 You often get better expressions than at the very beginning.

-Why Choose Fuchu Strawberry Picking Farm
+Why Fuchu Strawberry Picking Farm

 No need to bring your own.
 Fresh condensed milk is always available in generous amounts.